steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-aws-arch.md

 ## Certificate Manager
 The certificate for the PASS public domain name for JHU is in AWS Certificate Manager.

+## Simple Email Service (SES)
+SES is enabled in production mode for sending emails from the notifications service.

 ## PASS Elastic Container Registry (ECR)
 ECR is a fully managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
 It's leveraged in the PASS Application Architecture by giving a centralized repository images for PASS